vuestorefront/vue-storefront/docs/guide/cookbook/data-import.md

 ### 3. Peep into the kitchen (what happens internally)
 ![architecture-data-import-part](../images/GitHub-Architecture-VS-data-import.png)
-We worked on the part in the red rectangle of the architecture as a preparation for data import.
+We worked in the red rectangle part of the architecture as a preparation for data import.

 What we did in a simple term, we taught Elasticsearch types and sorts of data(mapping, also known as schema) we will use for Vue Storefront API later on.